lital-tuli/lital-tuli/README.md

   A template that can be adapted for different blog types.

 - **Global State Management:**
-  Uses Redux Toolkit to manage global state for articles and user authentication, reducing unnecessary API re-fetches.
+  Uses Redux Toolkit to manage global state for articles, comments, and user authentication, reducing unnecessary API re-fetches.

 - **User Authentication:**
   Integrates with JWT-based authentication.
-The refresh token is stored in session storage to persist the login state, and user roles (e.g., admin, editor) are extracted from the JWT payload.
+The refresh token is stored in session storage to persist authentication state across page refreshes.

 - **API Integration:**
-  Uses Axios for API calls, with separate service modules for articles and authentication.
+  Uses Axios for API calls, with separate service modules for articles, comments, and authentication.

 - **Form Handling & Validation:**
   Uses Formik and Yup for building and validating forms.